ryanallen/words-of-my-perfect-teacher/README.md

 No matter how many teachings you have heard, to be motivated by ordinary concerns&mdash;such as a desire for greatness, fame or whatever&mdash;is not the way of the true [Dharma](#dharma).
 So, **first of all, it is most important to turn inwards and change your motivation**.
 If you can correct your attitude, [skilful means](#skilful-means) will permeate your positive actions, and you will have set out on the path of great beings.
 If you cannot, you might think that you are studying and practicing the [Dharma](#dharma) but it will be no more than a semblance of the real thing.
 Therefore, whenever you listen to the teachings and whenever you practice, be it meditating on a [deity](#deity), doing [prostrations](#prostration) and [circumambulations](#circumambulation), or reciting a [mantra](#mantra)&mdash;even a single *[mani](#mani)*&mdash;**it is always essential to give rise to bodhicitta**.

-<h4 id="ch1.1.2">1.2 VAST SKILL IN MEANS: THE ATTITUDE OF THE SECRET MANTRAYANA</h4>
+#### 1.2 VAST SKILL IN MEANS: THE ATTITUDE OF THE SECRET MANTRAYANA

 The *Torch of the Three Methods* says of the [Secret Mantrayana](#secret-mantrayana):